undiplomatic/RubyController7in/README.md

 ## Why RubyFPV
 Around 2025 RubyFPV matured into a stable digital FPV and link system.
 Users report it operates flawlessly without stutters or break-ups.
 In my home testing, Ruby achieves approximately 75% of the range of DJI O4.
 As of early 2026, RubyFPV is working on integrating specialist FPV modules which will further improve the link.
 These upcoming modules will provide an even more stable link, more range, and lower latency.
 They will support multiple frequency bands, a first for digital FPV, including traditional 5.8GHz and low-frequency bands for long range.

 Open source FPV eliminates vendor lock-in, privacy concerns, and lack of feedback associated with closed systems.
-For example, DJI has been shown to have back doors in their hardware (forcing changes without an update in the UK), require activation, restrict certain features for non-DJI drones (eg headtracking), and leave certain features in legacy mode (eg SBUS).
+For example, DJI has been shown to have back doors in their hardware, forcing changes without an update in the UK.
+DJI also require activation, restrict certain features for non-DJI drones (eg head tracking), and leave certain features out of date (eg SBUS).
 Because RubyFPV is open, it can be fully customised for industrial, academic, or developer applications.
 It also handles video, telemetry, and control signals over a single link and supports advanced features like signal relaying and antenna trackers.

 ## Why This Controller
 This 3D-printed controller includes features missing on commercial systems, such as a six-position switch specifically for Ardupilot flight modes, along with a high number of assignable switches.
 Because RubyFPV supports multiple concurrent links across different frequencies, this controller has the internal space to house multiple transceiver modules simultaneously.